Music on the Hill (MOTH)

 Looking for a unique summer music program?
 MOTH is perfect for intermediate and advanced music students looking for an inspiring and immersive music experience.

-Music on the Hill (MOTH) offers a well-rounded curriculum of chamber music, orchestra, interactive workshops, musical and non-musical electives, solo recital opportunities, and private lessons.
-The program ends with performances by all ensembles.
+Music on the Hill (MOTH) offers a well-rounded curriculum of chamber music, orchestra, interactive workshops, musical and non-musical electives, private lessons, solo recital opportunities, and performances by all ensembles.

 For over 25 years, MOTH has attracted dedicated and curious music students from all over the Boston area.
 Students come to hone their skills within the classical music tradition, while also being exposed to music of other genres, such as jazz, traditional fiddle, and other music from around the globe.